Impact

 - Bangladeshi diaspora communities in South Tyneside contributed to the Food & Drink exhibition at South Shields Museum and co-curated an exhibition celebrating the contribution Bangladeshi communities have made to the vibrancy of the culture and economy in the area - Routes & Roots: British Bangladeshi Stories of South Tyneside.

-- Richard Bliss is our current Artist in Residence in Tyne & Wear Archives.
+- Richard Bliss is Artist in Residence in Tyne & Wear Archives.
 He is uncovering hidden histories in our sound collections.
 You can read Richard's blogs about his work here:

 Listening Between the Lines: Uncovering the Hidden in Oral Histories